Where is your training facility located?

 My child injured his pitching arm, can you help?

 Pitching-related injuries are unfortunately at an all time high.
 I'm on a mission to promote and practice safe workouts that build strength throughout the body, and relieve stress from a pitcher's arm.
 Recently, I've worked with 2 post-Tommy John's surgery pitchers, and it's been a rewarding journey guiding them back to throwing a baseball — and throwing it well!
 I'm especially passionate about helping pitchers suffering from injuries re-build their arm strength.
 If your child has undergone Tommy Johns, or another pitching-related injury I'd be happy to guide him back to pitching once cleared by a doctor.
+Get in touch anytime.

 Am I allowed to watch my child's lesson?